unraid/docs/docs/legacy/Articles/dual-boot-unraid-and-windows.md

 ## Preparation

-The trick to multiboot Windows and unRAID on a cache drive is that unRAID requires the cache partition to be the first one in the partition table, but Windows insists on reordering the partitions when Windows in installed, to put the Windows partition first.
+The trick to multiboot Windows and Unraid on a cache drive is that Unraid requires the cache partition to be the first one in the partition table, but Windows insists on reordering the partitions when Windows in installed, to put the Windows partition first.
 This is complicated by the fact that different versions and service packs of Windows have